-1.1 Background
+1. Scope

-This Policy applies to Brothels and Related sex use premises and should be read in conjunction with the Parramatta City Council's Enforcement Policy.
+This Policy applies to Brothels and Related Sex Use premises and should be read in conjunction with the City of Parramatta's Regulatory Services Enforcement Policy.

-This Policy has been prepared to facilitate an effective and consistent approach to enforcement of controls on Brothels and Related sex use premises under the laws relating to operation of those premises.
+This Policy has been prepared to facilitate an effective and consistent approach to enforcement of controls on Brothels and Related Sex Use premises under the laws relating to operation of those premises.

-This Policy will help align enforcement actions across all arms of Council, namely the Regulatory Services Unit and the Development Services Unit, as they monitor and regulate business activities and premises within the Parramatta local government area.
+This Policy will help align enforcement actions across all arms of Council, namely the Regulatory Services Unit and the Development and Traffic Services Unit, as they monitor and regulate business activities and premises within the City of Parramatta local government area.